-As Executive Director Delivery Performance and Accountability, Damien strives to make Plan International the world’s go-to organisation for girls’ rights through high quality programme delivery.
+As Global Director, Programmes and Operations, Damien strives to make Plan International the world’s go-to organisation for girls’ rights through high quality programme delivery.
 His focus is to build on the organisation’s experience to-date and ensure the organisation at all levels has the insights and information needed to allow for timely and relevant interventions to advance our mission.

 In his role, Damien is eager is further promote and implement a more gendered approach to Disaster Risk Management, while simultaneously strengthening Plan International’s dual mandate in both development and humanitarian work – enhancing our vision of being the go-to agency for girls in crisis.

 He looks forward to collaborating with different parts of the organisation to remove barriers that negatively impact or constrain our work and address any challenges which impede successful, quality project and programme delivery.
 Damien will ensure that Plan International meets the expectations of our programme participants, donors and partners to deliver efficient and effective interventions to advance child rights and equality for girls.